Sri Vyasaraja pratishtha Hanuman

 Sri Vyasaraja

-Sri Vyasaraja was a great saint of that time and follower the Dwita philosophy of Sri Madvacharya.
-He was the Rajaguru for both Saluva and Tuluva dynasty of Vijayanagaram.
-He was instrumental for the renovation of many temples that were destroyed during the on slaught of Malik kafur.
+Sri Vyasaraja was a great saint of that time and a follower of the Dwita philosophy of Sri Madvacharya.
+He was the Rajaguru for both the Saluva and Tuluva dynasties of Vijayanagaram.
+He was instrumental in the renovation of many temples that were destroyed during the onslaught of Malik Kafur.
 He was a great devotee of Sri Hanuman and had built many temples for Sri Anjaneya.

 More about him in our site Sri Hanumath Devotees - Sri Vyasaraja